 We think that reducing the risks of advanced AI is one of the most important questions of our time.
 We also think it is a highly interesting problem, with many opportunities for people to make progress on it through technical work, policy research, and policymaking.

-The Georgetown Responsible AI Network is keen to support individuals who want to work in this field.
+The Georgetown AI Association is keen to support students and affiliates of Georgetown who want to work in this field.

 We run an eight-week fellowship to introduce students to policy issues in AI.
 We expect many fellows to begin or continue work on AI policy through research or internships.

-In addition to the fellowship, RAIN hosts socials, speaker events, 1-1 career advising, and other programs that help students build professional experience and discover careers in AI policy and technical AI research.
+In addition to the fellowship, GAIA hosts socials, speaker events, 1-1 career advising, and other programs that help students build professional experience and discover careers in AI policy and technical AI research.

 Our Members Have Worked With